lblod/ember-rdfa-editor-confidentiality-plugin/README.md

 ember-rdfa-editor-confidentiality-plugin
 ==============================================================================
+:warning: This ember addon is no longer maintained.

 Plugin which provides functionality to mark certain portions of the document as sensitive material.
 Note: this plugin uses the new plugin architecture.
 It needs to be passed to the editor for inititialization.